Intertain: Chapter 09

 In preaching to our congregation, Steve has often emphasised that Jesus came to earth not just to help us transition from bad to good, but more importantly, to deliver us from death to life.
 For those finding life in the Saviour, death cannot touch our souls, both in this life and the next!

-Q: Are there deaths that come with a silver lining?
+Does death come with a silver lining?

 Dying was an essential step in the redeeming work of Christ, whose sacrifice showed us that there are deaths worth embracing.
 John 12:24-25 captures a speck of his logic: